 "A painting is not a picture of an experience but is the experience." ~Mark Rothko

 Julie White has served as a board member since 2019.
-Julie is the Advertising Director at the Sedalia Democrat and Warrensburg Star-Journal.
-She graduated from State-Fair Community College and the University of Central Missouri.
+Julie is the owner/auctioneer of White-Knight Auctions.
+She graduated from State-Fair Community College with an Associates in Business Management and the University of Central Missouri with a Bachelor's in Marketing with a minor in Graphic Design.
 She brings many years of experience in marketing and advertising, networking solutions, and a love for all things art and music.
 Raised in the "Big Sky" country, but a native of our community since 1990.

 Joe Fischer is a father of four brilliant and beautiful daughters as well as managing member of TARA Industries, a renewable fuels company, and Prairie Hollow Development Company, a real estate development company.
 Having been raised in Sedalia, he graduated from Central Missouri State University with a BSBA in Marketing and Management and worked for Castle and Cooke, Inc. for 5 years after graduation.
 He owned and operated concrete plants in eight markets as well as a Burlington limestone quarry in West Central Missouri.

 "The main thing is to be moved, to love, to hope, to tremble, to live." ~ Auguste Rodin

 Jan Bahner has been involved in theatre for so long, she's forgotten how to write a bio!
 From her first role at Smith-Cotton at age 16 (Essie, You Can't Take It with You) to her most recent back-to-back directorial efforts (You're a Good Man, Charlie Brown for Sacred Heart School and Too Much Light for LCAA), Jan has had a long and varied life on and around the stage.
 Jan would like to thank all of you - and her husband Richard - for enabling her applause addiction!

 "The role of the artist is to ask questions, not to answer them." ~Anton Chekhov